Licensing

 | Auth | ~/.config/nxuskit/auth.json | Authenticates you with the licensing service | 30 days | No |

-| Developer | ~/.nxuskit/license.token | Authorizes Pro features for local development | Subscription period | Yes (up to 3 machines) |
+| Developer | ~/.nxuskit/license.token | Authorizes purchased Pro SDK features for local developer workstations after storefront checkout | Subscription period | Yes (up to 3 machines) |

-| Deployment | NXUSKIT_LICENSE_TOKEN env var | Authorizes Pro features in CI/CD and production | Never expires | No (org-scoped) |
+| Deployment | NXUSKIT_LICENSE_TOKEN env var | Authorizes customer shipping/runtime use of products that embed or depend on nxusKit | Never expires | No (org-scoped) |

 Step-by-Step Activation